orsonteodoro/muslx32/README.txt

 chrony and ntp or musl's timezone stuff is broken.  use the hw clock instead.  do not automatically update time though ntp protocol import (from imagematick) - cannot take screenshot use imlib2 instead

+Unconfirmed broken:
+revdep-rebuild - it always says linking is fine.

 Masks:
 >sys-libs/ncurses-5.9-r5